irmen/Pyro5/docs/source/index.rst

 Pyro can be found on Pypi as `Pyro5 <http://pypi.python.org/pypi/Pyro5/>`_.
 Source on Github: https://github.com/irmen/Pyro5

-**Pyro5 is still in beta status and it is likely to receive a few changes still in the near future.**
+Pyro5 is the new major version of Pyro, and this is where new features and changes will appear.
+Even though the API is pretty mature and extensible, there is no guarantee that no breaking API changes will occur in new versions to support possible new features or improvements.

-Use `Pyro4 <http://pypi.python.org/pypi/Pyro4/>`_ for production code for now.
+If you absolutely require a stable API, consider using `Pyro4 <http://pypi.python.org/pypi/Pyro4/>`_ for production code for now.
+Pyro4 is in maintenance mode and only gets important bug fixes and security fixes, and no new features or other changes.

 .. toctree::